First Home Loan

 - Wherever you sit in the earning spectrum, if you're eligible for the First Home Loan and believe it will help you in the absence of having enough money saved for a deposit, applying with a participating lender is a good idea.

-- If you've had a pay rise in the last 12 months to over the earning limit, you may still qualify as the lender (who assesses your Firs Home Loan application) looks at the total salary you were actually paid - for example, if your salary jumped from $80,000 to $90,000 in March and you apply in April, the total salary for the last 12 months would be somewhere around $81,000.
+- If you've had a pay rise in the last 12 months to over the earning limit, you may still qualify as the lender (who assesses your First Home Loan application) looks at the total salary you were actually paid - for example, if your salary jumped from $90,000 to $100,000 in March and you apply in April, the total salary for the last 12 months would be somewhere less than $95,000.

 - If your company offers a share-based incentive plan, i.e. sacrificing salary for shares in the company you work for, this also lowers your total salary as it is assessed on a cash basis.